MyUNiDAYS/StyleGuide/README.md

-# UNiDYAS Coding Style Guide
+# UNiDAYS Coding Style Guide

 See the files within this repository for de-facto examples of how to format code, along with naming and style recommendations.